-- 16. We obtained a listing of employees/elected officials employed during the fiscal period and management's representation that the listing is complete.
-We randomly selected five employees/officials, obtained related paid salaries and personnel files, and agreed paid salaries to authorized salaries/pay rates in the personnel files. - 17.
+- 17. We obtained a listing of employees/elected officials employed during the fiscal period and management's representation that the listing is complete.
+We randomly selected 5 employees or officials, obtained related paid salaries and personnel files, and agreed paid salaries to authorized salaries/pay rates in the personnel files. - 18.
 We randomly selected one pay period during the fiscal period.
-For the five employees/officials selected under #16 above, we obtained attendance and leave documentation for the pay period, and: - We observed that all selected employees or officials documented their daily attendance and leave (e.g., vacation, sick, compensatory).

-- We observed that supervisors approved the attendance and leave of the selected employees/officials. - We observed that any leave accrued or taken during the pay period is reflected in the entity's cumulative leave records. - We observed that the rate paid to the employees or officials agree to the authorized salary/pay rate found with the personnel file. - 18.
+For the 5 employees or officials selected under #17 above, we obtained attendance records and leave documentation for the pay period, and: - We observed that all selected employees or officials documented their daily attendance and leave (e.g., vacation, sick, compensatory). - We observed that supervisors approved the attendance and leave of the selected employees or officials. - We observed that any leave accrued or taken during the pay period is reflected in the entity's cumulative leave records. - We observed that the rate paid to the employees or officials agree to the authorized salary/pay rate found with the personnel file. - 19.
 We obtained a listing of those employees or officials that received termination payments during the fiscal period and management's representation that the list is complete.
-If applicable, we selected two employees or officials, and obtained related documentation of the hours and pay rates used in management's termination payment calculations and the entity policy on termination payments.
-If applicable, we agreed the hours to the employees or officials' cumulative leave records, and the pay rates to the employee or officials' authorized pay rates in the employee or officials' personnel files, and the termination payment to entity policy. - 19.
-We obtained management's representation that employer and employee portions of third-party payroll related amounts (e.g. payroll taxes, retirement contributions, health insurance premiums, workers' compensation premiums, etc.) have been paid, and associated forms have been filed, by required deadlines. - a) Procedure Results We noted no exceptions with regard to Payroll and Personnel.
+If applicable, we selected two employees or officials, and obtained related documentation of the hours and pay rates used in management's termination payment calculations and the entity's policy on termination payments.
+If applicable, we agreed the hours to the employee's or official's cumulative leave records, and the pay rates to the employee's or official's authorized pay rates in the employee's or official's personnel files, and the termination payment to entity policy. - 20.
+We obtained management's representation that employer and employee portions of third-party payroll related amounts (e.g. payroll taxes, retirement contributions, health insurance premiums, garnishments, workers' compensation premiums, etc.) have been paid, and any associated forms have been filed, by required deadlines.